amralbarrth/future_engineers_WRO_2023/Misk(WadiWolves)/README.md

-This is the code for our WadiRover.
-We have new working code for the open challange but only an untested prototype for the obstacle challenge.
+This is the code for our WadiRover!
+Our code is updated here frequently.
 Enjoy your stay in our folder :)